WHOAIVA/GPTDAO.ai/src/summit/sf2024/jim-fan-keynote.md

   - - meta
     - name: twitter:image:src
       content: /assets/images/sf2024/Jim-Fan-Keynote-en.png
+description: "At the GenAI Summit SF 2024, Dr. Jim Fan, a distinguished researcher in the field of artificial intelligence, delivered a keynote speech that left the audience both inspired and intrigued.
+Dr. Fan's address, titled The Journey to AGI: From Cats to Humanoids, traversed the landscape of AI's past, present, and future, highlighting pivotal moments and groundbreaking advancements that have shaped the field."
 ---

 # Dr. Jim Fan's Vision for the Future of AI: Insights from GenAI Summit SF 2024